-Applicants to these programs need to have a high school diploma or the equivalent.
-Since the degree programs are centered on advanced programming or mathematical courses, some universities may recommend applicants take courses in physics, algebra, trigonometry and the sciences.
-Additionally, applicants familiar with computer programming and hardware may also have an academic advantage.
+Applicants to these programs will need a high school diploma or equivalent.
+Courses in physics, algebra, trigonometry and the sciences are recommended, and those with computer programming and hardware experience may have an academic advantage.

 - Interactive computer graphics